NeuroJSON/jnifti/README.md

-# JNifTi Format Specification Development Guide
+# JNIfTI Format Specification Development Guide

-We use this repository to gather feedback from the community regarding the ["JNifTi Format Specification"](JNifTi_specification.md), or JNifTi format.
+We use this repository to gather feedback from the community regarding the ["JNIfTI Format Specification"](JNIfTI_specification.md), or JNIfTI format.
 Such feedback is crucial to finalize this file specification and help to improve it in the future once disseminated.

-The latest version of the JNifTi specification can be found in the file named [JNifTi_specification.md](JNifTi_specification.md).
+The latest version of the JNIfTI specification can be found in the file named [JNIfTI_specification.md](JNIfTI_specification.md).
 The specification is written in the [Markdown format](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for convenient editing and version control.